Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Introduction

-Many performance metrics need to be considered when designing THz WFs, such as bit error rate (BER), PAPR, and baseband computational complexity.
-Furthermore, hardware imperfections and radio frequency (RF) impairments critically impact THz WF design, where candidate THz materials/hardware are still under development.
+Many performance metrics need to be considered when designing THz waveforms, such as bit error rate (BER), PAPR, and baseband computational complexity.
+Furthermore, hardware imperfections and radio frequency (RF) impairments critically impact THz waveform design, where candidate THz materials/hardware are still under development.
 Hardware imperfections include PA non-linearity, wideband in/quadrature-phase imbalance (IQI) \cite{sha2021channel}, phase uncertainty in the phase-shifters (PSs) \cite{lin2015indoor}, and PHN (studied for SC schemes \cite{bicais2019phase} and CP-OFDM \cite{neshaastegaran2020effect} in sub-THz and THz \cite{sha2021channel} systems).
 THz channel-induced phenomena such as beam split and misalignment \cite{tarboush2021teramimo} are also critical, especially with UM-MIMO systems.
-Moreover, the synchronization becomes more challenging with carrier frequency offset (CFO) and symbol-timing offset (STO) at THz frequencies.
+Moreover, synchronization becomes more challenging with carrier frequency offset (CFO) and symbol-timing offset (STO) at THz frequencies.
 Subcarrier spacing (SCS), its impact on PHN, and the design of phase-tracking reference signals are studied in \cite{levanen2020mobile,tervo20205g} to assess whether CP-OFDM and DFT-s-OFDM can support mmWave and sub-THz communications.
 Moreover, a THz SC frequency-domain equalization technique (SC-FDE) is developed in \cite{sha2021channel}, and a pilot design strategy based on index modulation is proposed in \cite{mao2021terahertz}.
-SC systems are found superior to CP-OFDM in mmWave systems \cite{buzzi2017single}.
+SC systems are found superior to CP-OFDM in mmWave systems \cite{buzzi2017single} when taking into account the transmitter PA non-linearities.
 For indoor THz scenarios, SC-FDMA with linear equalization is shown to be superior to CP-OFDM and SC with linear-/decision-feedback-equalization \cite{schram2020comparison}.